 - 2 cloves garlic, pressed or finely chopped

 - sea salt and black pepper to taste

 Heat a large pot of pasta water while you make the pesto.

-For garnish later, set aside 1/4 cup of roasted whole pistachios, 1/4 cup flat leaf parsley, 1/4 cup grated Parmesan.
+For garnish later, set aside 1/4 cup roasted whole pistachios, 1/4 cup flat leaf parsley, 1/4 cup mixed grated cheeses.

 Get out your blender.
-Place 1 cup cooled pistachios in the blender and pulse until the nuts are very coarsely chopped.
+Place remaining pistachios in the blender and pulse until the nuts are very coarsely chopped.
 (I think this coarse texture really makes the dish).
-Add 3/4 cup parsley leaves and pulse again a few times to blend.
+Add remaining parsley leaves and pulse again a few times to blend.
 Add just enough olive oil to make the mixture move - about 1/2 cup.
-Add garlic, 1 cup grated cheese, salt, and freshly ground black pepper.
+Add garlic, remaining cheese, salt, and freshly ground black pepper.
 Barely blend in order to preserve that coarse texture.
 Taste to see if you'd like additional salt or pepper.
 Add if needed.